django-tastypie/django-tastypie/docs/tutorial.rst

 =============

 The only mandatory configuration is adding ``'tastypie'`` to your ``INSTALLED_APPS``.
-This isn't strictly necessary, as Tastypie has only one non-required model, but may ease usage.
+This isn't strictly necessary, as Tastypie has only two non-required models, but may ease usage.

 You have the option to set up a number of settings (see :doc:`settings`) but they all have sane defaults and are not required unless you need to tweak their